 Trail hunting in the nation’s forests

-The Hunting Act 2004 ended hunting with dogs in England, including on land managed by Forestry England.
+The Hunting Act 2004 banned hunting with dogs in England.
 Trail hunting was widely promoted as an alternative activity before the Hunting Act and is still legal.

-Some traditional, long-standing hunting groups still use forests we manage to trail hunt where they did before.
-We strictly control trail hunting with permissions and licences according to an agreement with the Masters of Fox Hounds Association.
-Read our trail hunting agreement.
+Some hunting groups use forests we manage to trail hunt.
+We control trail hunting with permissions and licences according to an agreement with the Masters of Fox Hounds Association (MFHA).

 In 2020 Forestry England suspended all licences for trail hunting in the nation’s forests in response to confirmation that the police are investigating webinars hosted by the Hunting Office.
 A trial is due to take place in September 2021.

 In August 2021 Forestry England’s board agreed to maintain the current suspension on the granting of licences and this will continue pending the outcome of the trial and any appeals.

 Clean boot, or bloodhound, hunts may continue under the Masters of Draghounds and Bloodhounds Association (MDBA) permission.
 A clean boot hunt uses bloodhounds, rather than foxhounds, to follow human scent rather than animal scent.